arcas59/super-asteroids-super-spacewar/en/ch6.md

     let randomShip: number = Sup.Math.Random.integer(0, 2);
     // Get the default size related to the random index this.size = Alien.sizes[randomShip];
-    // Get the default amplitude related to the random index this.amplitude = Alien.amplitude[randomShip];
+    // Get the default collision amplitude related to the random index this.amplitude = Alien.amplitudes[randomShip];
     // Set the size to the actor
     this.actor.setLocalScale(this.size);
     // Set the value of Alien.startLife to the current Alien.lifes